 - Had he gotten more than 50 leads in the previous month?

-Closed-ended 360-degree review sample questions
+Closed-ended 360 degree feedback review questions

-Closed-ended inquiries are better for winning quantitative data.
+Closed-ended 360 degree feedback questions are better for winning quantitative data.
 Have your employees select their level of agreement or disagreement with any of the following statements using the options "strongly disagree," "disagree," "neutral," "agree," and "strongly agree":

 - This co-worker properly prioritises their task and meets deadlines.

-- This co-worker possesses great leadership qualities.
+- Does this co-worker possesses great leadership qualities.

 - This co-worker always provides comments in a timely and effective manner.

-- When it comes to problem-solving, this co-worker is usually inventive and proactive.
+- Is this co-worker inventive and proactive.

 - This co-worker appreciates a variety of viewpoints, even if they disagree from their own.